- Define the instructor’s role and responsibility to students;

 20-Minute Mentor Commons, a digital library of online seminars

-Use the 20-Minute Mentor Commons for ISU page to register and log into Magna Commons.
+Register and/or log into Magna Commons.
 Then, access the CELT curated 20-Minute Mentor videos to guide the course delivery mode of Online Learning using the hyperlinked list below:

 - How Can I Write a Course Syllabus That’s Worth Reading?